mikewacker/age-verification/README.md

 **Solution: ID Transformation**

-What if the ID on the age certificate is different than the one stored on my CheckMyAge?
+What if the ID on the age certificate is different than the one stored on CheckMyAge?

 Through some cryptographic magic, CheckMyAge can generate a secret key, and use it to transform the ID: